some-natalie/some-natalie/_posts/2023-10-25-kubernoodles-pt-7.md

 ![pr-light](/assets/graphics/2023-10-25-kubernoodles-pt-7/pr-light.png){: .light .w-75 .shadow .rounded-10}
 ![pr-dark](/assets/graphics/2023-10-25-kubernoodles-pt-7/pr-dark.png){: .dark .w-75 .shadow .rounded-10}

-I do not feel the need to alert anyone on failure, but it's entirely possible to do that by opening an issue on failure that's assigned to someone(s) and putting into a Kanban board.[^1]
+I do not feel the need to alert anyone on failure of a PR check, but it's entirely possible to do that by opening an issue on failure that's assigned to someone(s) and putting into a Kanban board.[^1]

 ## Keeping things tidy

-As suspected, this generates numerous untagged images as each PR may have a few checks and all use the `test` tag.
+As expected, this generates a bunch of untagged images - each PR may have a few checks and all reuse the `test` tag.
 They eat up a ton of disk space over time for no good reason.
 Luckily, cleaning this up can also be regularly scheduled with a marketplace Action called [container-retention-policy](https://github.com/snok/container-retention-policy).
 Here's the step to add to a routine cleanup job:

 {% raw %}
 ```yaml